 Old oaths and traditions come into play as a secret, militant religious Order launches an international chase for the thief and the true Shroud of Jesus concealed within the Crusader’s pouch.

-“Solomon’s Men” was nominated as a FINALIST in the 2012 Military Writers Society of America’s Mystery/Thriller category !!!!!!!
+“Solomon’s Men” received a Silver Medal in the Military Writers Society of America’s Mystery/Thriller category !!!!!!!

 A genuinely suspenseful novel about an expert thief drawn…